W1shm4st3r/recipe-app/README.md

 # recipe-app
-Project created to practice Java, Spring, Spring Boot etc.
+Project created to practice Java, Spring, Spring Boot, Maven, Hibernate and other technologies.